††††† RELATES TO: KRS 218A.205, 311.450(2)

 ††††† (2) A licensee granted inactive status shall be relieved of the obligation to meet the requirements for continuing education established in this administrative regulation.

-††††† (3) A person on inactive status shall be permitted to use the term "podiatrist" but the licensee shall not be permitted to engage in the practice of podiatry.
+††††† (3) A person on inactive status may use the term "podiatrist" but the licensee shall not engage in the practice of podiatry.
 Any person who practices podiatry while on inactive status shall be deemed to be practicing podiatry without a license in violation of KRS 311.400.

-††††† (4) A licensee seeking relicensure from inactive to active status shall fulfill the following requirements:
+††††† (4) A licensee seeking relicensure from inactive to active status shall fulfill the requirements established in this subsection.

-††††† (a) If the licensee has been inactive for no more than five (5) consecutive years, he shall:
+††††† (a) If the licensee has been inactive for no more than five (5) consecutive years, the licensee shall:

 ††††† 1.
-Provide written notice to the board requesting reactivation to active status by filing a License Renewal Application and requesting in writing that the license be made active;
+Provide written notice to the board requesting reactivation to active status by filing a Kentucky Board of Podiatry License Renewal Application, as incorporated by reference in 201 KAR 25:021, and requesting in writing that the license be made active;

 ††††† 2.
-Have completed twenty (20) hours of Category A continuing education requirements within a period of six (6) months preceding the request for active status, including the course on acquired immunodeficiency syndrome required by Section 3(4) of this administrative regulation; and
+Have completed twenty (20) hours of Category A continuing education requirements within a period of six (6) months preceding the request for active status; and

 ††††† 3.
 Pay:

-††††† (b) If a licensee has been in inactive status for more than five (5) consecutive years, he shall:
+††††† (b) If a licensee has been in inactive status for more than five (5) consecutive years, the licensee shall:

 ††††† 2.
 Be approved by the board to take the examination; and